abikesa/nietzsche/kitabo/ensi/part3/act3.md

 height: 1
 width: 1
 ---
-_Place-holders_.
+_Place holders_.
 This structure maintains fidelity to mythology while providing a unique perspective on how these elements can be interpreted within a different framework.
 ````